Pinayflorescarandang/POULTRYFARMS.PH/README.md

 # Significant of the Project
 This study performed a SANJOSEPOULTRYFARMS.PH -Analysis on Egg Production Business and Sales in San Jose, Batangas, Philippines.
 The goals of this study are to present the performance of the egg production business in San Jose over the last three years (2018 to 2020) in terms of egg production, and annual gross sales, to determine the commercial potentiality of this business based on this three-year period, and to identify the challenges that this industry faces.

+This study will be undertaken to provide knowledge and to develop one's ability in business most especially in poultry farming.
+Benefiting the study are the various sectors as follows:

+The Owners
+    This study will be very beneficial to the owners.
+Through this research, owners manage effectively their business and help them to increase their income.
+The Customers
+    This research benefits the customers to give them a quality services and good products.
+Also to provide them the information that they need.
+The Government
+    This study will serve as a basis on pricing and exporting the eggs.
+The Future Researchers
+    The outcome of the study is beneficial to the future researchers.
+This study may be one of the basis that a new theory in learning will arise.
+Also, this may serves as one of the sources that they may rely on.

 # Methods

 # Expected Output